Common Injuries in Construction Accidents in San Diego

 • Falling objects or building materials.

-Injuries Sustained: Crush injuries can cause severe trauma to bones, muscles, and internal organs, potentially leading to long-term disabilities or fatalities.
+Crush injuries can cause severe trauma to bones, muscles, and internal organs, potentially leading to long-term disabilities or fatal workplace injuries.

 Traumatic Brain Injuries